Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 So which one?

-Simple answer: it depends: on the budget, the technical characteristics and obviously the style you want.
+Simple answer: it depends: budget, technical features and obviously the style you want.

-The Mido Ocean Star Tribute is a watch that offers good value for money with good features for just under 1000 euros.
+The Mido Ocean Star Tribute is a good value watch with good features for just under 1000 euros.

 The Captain Cook brings its originality , enhanced with very recently updated waterproofing.